vykupayu/de-fi_risk/README.md

+This is a group project by @vykupayu and @Metolkin focused on building a DeFi risk engine using Python.

 This first version uses Bayesian regression combined with VaR and Sharpe ratio to assess stETH risk factors.

 The PoC has been built in the R programming language using the Bayes_Risk.ipynb notebook.